ducdatdau/ducdatdau.github.io/content/aboutme/index.md

 ## PROFILE

 Duc Dat Dau is a third-year undergraduate student in Cyber Security at Thuyloi University, Vietnam.

-His current research interests center around hardware and operating system security, including the exploitation of low-level vulnerabilities in the Linux kernel and embedded systems.
-He is particularly enthusiastic about reverse engineering and the systematic analysis of modern attack surfaces.
+His primary research interests lie in reverse engineering and binary exploitation, with a strong emphasis on understanding and manipulating low-level software behavior.
+He is also interested in hardware security, fuzzing, and the security of IoT systems, especially in contexts where software and hardware interact in complex and potentially vulnerable ways.

 ## PUBLICATIONS